 Here's hoping we see more ports of classic fighting titles but until then, enjoy these great fighters.
 And when you're done here, be sure to head over to the best Android games list to check out some other great games!

 Shadow Fight 3

-Best of all, this game is free, although there's in-game currency that you'll need to manage to buy new weapons and other upgrades, along with in-app purchases available if you need an influx of coins.
+Best of all, this game is free, although there's in-game currency that you'll need to buy new weapons and other upgrades, along with in-app purchases available if you need an influx of coins.

 The King of Fighters '97